 Northern Water's Response to the COVID-19 Pandemic

-Northern Water offices will remain open only for essential deliveries and will have limited access.
-Business and meetings will be by appointment only.
+Northern Water offices remain open only for essential deliveries and will have limited access.
+Business and meetings are by appointment only.
 Please call 800-369-7246 for general information or refer to our Department Directory.
 In the event of a Northern Water related emergency, please call the Northern Water Control Room at 970-627-3019.

 Visitors and Contractors

 For visitors or contractors planning to visit Northern Water facilities, please follow these policies:

 - Check into the building using the main entrance.

 - Take your temperature to complete the self-certification form upon check in.
 If contractors or visitors have not taken their temperature prior to arrival at Northern Water, there may be equipment available to test their temperature, but it is not guaranteed.
 If contractors or visitors cannot provide their body temperature, they will not be allowed to enter Northern Water facilities.

 - Keep at least 6 feet apart from others and avoid any congregation in which 6 feet may be compromised.
 This includes visiting with employees, congregating in the main entrance and taking part in meetings.